-A few months ago, a question was asked in the private Social Fabric community if anyone had Neurofibromatosis (NF).
+A few months ago, a question was asked in the private blogging community if anyone had Neurofibromatosis (NF).
 I think I responded in about 30 seconds.
 Despite that NF is more common than Cystic Fibrosis, I never hear anyone talking about it, let alone knowing what it is.
 I have NF-1.

 You probably don’t know what NF is, am I right?
 Ok, first off, don’t Google yet.
 I don’t want you to freak out.
 Because chances are you will.
 So just do me a favor… Please.
 Just keep reading.

 I’m going to be honest, writing this post was harder than I thought it would be, and I’ve probably started it a dozen times.
 It’s strange to write openly about a disorder I have that not many people know about, or know that I have.

 In a nutshell, “Neurofibromatosis encompasses a set of distinct genetic disorders that causes tumors to grow along various types of nerves.
 NF can also affect the development of non-nervous tissues such as bones and skin.
 Neurofibromatosis causes tumors to grow anywhere on or in the body.”
 (The Children’s Tumor foundation website says it much better than I do) NF affects one in 3,000 people of all populations; there is no effective treatment or cure.

 Sometimes disabilities/disorders are invisible, and with my NF, you might not know I have it, unless you know what to look for.
 I have NF because of a genetic mutation on chromosome 17, and many of the members of the family on my mom’s side have NF, although I am the only one who has been formally diagnosed.